Lipschitz geometry of complex surfaces: analytic invariants and equisingularity: Geometric decomposition through resolution

 Denote by $R$ the dual graph of $\rho$, so $v_{1}$ is its root vertex.
-We call a \emph{$\Delta$-curve} an exceptional curve in $\rho^{-1}(0)$ intersecting the strict transform of $\Delta$, and a \emph{$\Delta$-node} a vertex of $R$ which represents a $\Delta$-curve.
+We say \emph{$\Delta$-curve} for an exceptional curve in $\rho^{-1}(0)$ intersecting the strict transform of $\Delta$, and \emph{$\Delta$-node} for a vertex of $R$ which represents a $\Delta$-curve.
 We call any vertex of $R$ which is either $v_{1}$ or a $\Delta$-node or a vertex with valency $\geq 3$ a \emph{node of $R$}.

 If two nodes are adjacent, we blow up the intersection points of the two corresponding curves in order to create a string between them.